gluonhq/knowledge-base/content/javafx/packaging/_index.md

   --print-module-deps \
   --class-path "target/installer/input/libs/*" \
     target/classes/${MAIN_CLASS}.class`
+echo $detected_modules
 ```

-Apart from those detected modules, you may specify additional modules, e.g.
+Apart from those detected modules, any additional modules can be specified manually:
 ```
 manual_modules=jdk.crypto.ec,jdk.localedata
 ```

-Next, you can create a runtime continaining those modules:
+Next, a runtime containing these modules can be created by using the `jlink` command:
 ```
 $JAVA_HOME/bin/jlink \
   --strip-native-commands \